ForomePlatform/pipeline/HPC/WGS/README.md

 This is a portable workflow for converting the raw sequencing data in FASTQ format to results usable in a clinical environment.
 In combination with the Forome Anfisa Variant Curation Tool, it can yield a clinically actionable report.

+This workflow consists of 3 main components:
+  * Upstream
+  * Downstream
+  * QC report

+Upstream takes the raw .fastq files as an input and produces the aligned .bam files (by utilizing BWA) and g.vcf files.
+This component follows the GATk Best Practices.

+Downstream takes all available g.vcf files (including files from all of previous runs), performs Genotyping and applies set of custom callers on the produced vcf.
+This component outputs a .vcf file that is ready to be upload in the curation tool.

+Qc report gathers metrics and produces reports and plots that are helpful in the case analysis.

 ### Prerequisites

 This workflow uses the following tools: